jmgorduez/ACMEEmployeesPayment/README.md

 ```
 $ make test
 ```
+The result of unit tests will be available under: *build/reports/tests/test/*

 #### Run integration test.
 ```
 $ make it
 ```
+The result of integration tests will be available under: *build/reports/tests/integrationTest/*

 #### Run test coverage.
 ```
 $ make coverage